SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="set-filter-predicate"></a>
 ##### Set filter predicate

 Optionally you can define a filter predicate.
 Per default, all entries in the base collection are offloaded to the data lake; you can use the predicate to filter out entries you do not want to persist in the data lake.
 For example, you can filter out invalid values or outliers.
 In the **Additional filter predicate** field, you can specify such a filter in SQL syntax.
-For example, for the alarms collection the filter might be "status='ACTIVE' AND severity='WARNING'" to only persist active alarms with a severe warning.
-The filter predicate functionality supports complex SQL statements, that is, a combination of "AND/OR", clauses like "IN(...)" / "NOT IN(...)", and functions such as "REGEXP_LIKE(text, 'MyText\S+')".
+For example, for the alarms collection the filter might be `status='ACTIVE' AND severity='WARNING'` to only persist active alarms with a severe warning.
+The filter predicate functionality supports complex SQL statements, that is, a combination of `AND/OR`, clauses like `IN(...)` / `NOT IN(...)`, and functions such as `REGEXP_LIKE(text, 'MyText\S+')`.

 In the filter predicate you can query all standard attributes of the base collection as well as the custom fields.
 The additional result columns defined in the previous configuration step cannot be accessed by their name in the filter predicate.
 You must use the source definition as defined in the corresponding column instead.

 {{< c8y-admon-info >}}
-For querying the attribute "id", you must use "&#95;id".
+For querying the attribute `id`, you must use `_id`.
 For examples on querying different attributes, see also [DataHub best practices](/datahub/working-with-datahub/#datahub-best-practices).
 {{< /c8y-admon-info >}}

 When defining an additional filter predicate, you can click **Validate** to validate your predicate.
 If the validation fails, you will get an error description.
 You must fix these errors before you can proceed.